-When selecting a Blockchain to issue the ICO / STO and to run a future product or service, project teams need to focus on:
+When selecting a Blockchain to issue the ICO / STO and to run the future product, project teams need to:

-- ☐ Assess robustness of consensus algorithm and its implementation in the source code - ☐ Monitor & respond to changes in the resilience against double spend attacks - ☐ Insist on thorough software development controls including sufficient peer reviews of critical parts of the code
+- □ Assess robustness of consensus algorithm and its implementation in the source code - Monitor & respond to changes in the resilience against double spend attacks - Insist on thorough software development controls including sufficient peer reviews of critical parts of the code

-Having both real time monitoring and compliance feeds from Blockchain networks is increasingly becoming a requirement for participation in the ecosystem.
+Having real time monitoring and compliance feeds from Blockchain networks is becoming a requirement for participation in the ecosystem.

-"Coinbase: Ethereum classic double spending involved more than USD 1.1 mn in Crypto" (8th January 2019)
+Coinbase: Ethereum classic double spending involved more than USD 1.1 mn in Crypto.
+(08th January 2019)

-We offer a One Firm, Strategy to Execution Client Experience and Offering - across the globe and in all relevant markets pwc.com
+We offer a One Firm, Strategy to Execution Client Experience and Offering - across the globe and in all relevant markets steve.t.davies@ pwc.com

-For further insights, please contact the authors of this report
+For further insights, please contact the authors of this report daniel.diemers@ strategyand.pwc.com

-Steve Davies Global Blockchain Leader steve.t.davies@
+Steve Davies Global Blockchain Leader